stat6250-s17/course-questions-wiki/week-06/README.md

 - Answer (yzhu12-stat6250): We use the END= option in the SET statement.
 - Question (meisenbach-stat6250): With concatenate, what happens when rows have the same values for a particular variable (e.g. ID)?
 - Answer (meisenbach-stat6250): Nothing, both rows are in the output.
+- Question (aoneill2-stat6250): If two files each have different variables, can they be appended?
+- Answer (aoneill2-stat6250): Yes.
+The resulting output file will contain columns that reflect the variables in both input files.